-6. Consider upgrading your kids’ storage and organization systems
+6. Upgrade your kids’ storage and organization systems

 Even a larger closet space can easily become disorganized if it’s poorly designed.
 You can make it easier to keep kids bedrooms and mudrooms/front entryways organized with the following solutions:

-- Custom closet organizers like the SmartLine and Classic closet systems enable kids to maintain an organized, clean closet space with less effort.
-The SmartLine organizer also adapts to kids’ changing storage needs.
+- Custom closet organizers enable kids to maintain an organized closet space and can adapt to kids’ changing storage needs

 These upgrades can provide more kid-friendly functionality.
 Everything from better accessibility (such as hanging heights) to the ability to group like items together can be taken into consideration for your kids.